M-ERA-NET-MEDIATE/ds-entities-service/tests/static/invalid_entities/README.md

 ## `Cat5.json`

 `Cat5.json` _is_ a valid SOFT5 entity.
-But it will not pass validation, because the `uri` uses the wrong namespace, and the `meta` value does not use v0.3 of the EntitySchema.
+But it will not pass validation, because ~the `uri` uses the wrong namespace, and~ the `meta` value does not use v0.3 of the EntitySchema.

+_Edit_: As of using the [soft7](https://github.com/SINTEF/soft7) package, the `uri` namespace and TEAM4.0-specific URL validation is not performed.
+However, the `meta` value is still checked for the correct complete value, before being discarded in the parsed entity.

 Error message from pydantic as of 19.12.2023 (pydantic==2.5.2):